sikhub/voyager/README.md

 php artisan voyager:install --with-dummy
 ```

 And we're all good to go!

+However if your site have problems loading the avatar and other storage files, please ensure that you have set the `APP_URL` environment (including port).

 Start up a local development server with `php artisan serve` And, visit [http://localhost:8000/admin](http://localhost:8000/admin).